shionhonda/hippocampus-garden/content/blog/double_descent/index.md

 ![](2020-06-11-00-24-22.png)

 Even though I stopped training at the 500th epoch, I see the same pattern both in train errors and test errors.
 In the right panels, the wider model and the longer training result in lower train errors.
 In the left panels, however, there is no such monotonic trend.
-Instead, there is a "loss valley" lying from upper left to lower right, followed by a downhill slope to the upper right.
+Instead, there is a "loss valley" lying from top left to bottom right, followed by an uphill and downhill slope to the top right.
 To see the deep double descent more clearly, I plotted the test errors against the model size and the training epochs separately, which corresponds to the two white dashed arrows in the original figure.

 ![](2020-06-11-00-28-23.png)

 Now the double-U-shaped curves are clearly shown.
 Double descent is real!

-\* Please note that the model-wise curve on the left panel is not really sure because the training was not fully converged.
+\* Please note that the model-wise curve on the left panel is not really sure because the training was not fully converged at the 500th epoch.

 ### Findings & Questions
 Here I share some findings from this experiment.